telerik/kendo-vue/docs/getting-started/index.md

     ```
     -->

-1. In the `src/App.vue` file, import the CSS files provided by the installed theme package:
+1. In the `src/App.vue` file, add a `<script>` block and import the CSS files provided by the installed theme package:

     ```js
       import '@progress/kendo-theme-default/dist/all.css';